sydes/sydes/README.md

 1. Download compiled archive from [last release](https://github.com/sydes/sydes/releases) and unzip in site root folder
 2. Open this site in browser
-3. Edit chmod, if needed
+3. Select your language from available
-4. Enter login, password, master code and e-mail
+4. Enter login, password and e-mail
 5. Create new site

 ### From console